dropzone/dropzone/CONTRIBUTING.md

 Testing
 -------

-To test the library simply run `npm run test`.
+To test the library simply run `yarn test`.